tiepdotme/redant-home/portfolio/project-summary-tool.md

 ---
 #### Project Description

-Project Summary is a tool we've created to use internally, but we now sell as a Saas product.
-It’s a tool that came about quite indulgently - we wanted to be better at what we do, and we decided to build something to help with that.
+Projectt is a tool we've created to use internally, but we now sell as a Saas product.
+It’s a tool that came about as a bit of an indulgence - we wanted to be better at what we do, and we decided to build something to help with that.
 What happened next will blow your mind.

 Firstly, let us tell you a bit more about it.